dirko/dirko.github.io/_posts/2015-05-25-Eigenlandscapes.md

 of the original photos (must be tested though).

-At this stage I'd like to think that there is some connection between what happens in the brain and the SVD - that we somehow build up a prototype (archetype?) of images that is similar to how the algorithm decomposes the images.
+At this stage I'd like to think that there is some connection between what happens in the brain and the SVD---that we somehow build up a prototype (archetype?) of images that is similar to how the algorithm decomposes the images.
 Since the eigenvectors are the directions that the images differ most in, it could also be that these directions are interesting almost by definition.

-A quick google search only found [this](http://www.cs.colostate.edu/~idfah/main/publications/art) similar investigation - maybe I'm not using the right search terms?
+A quick google search only found [this](http://www.cs.colostate.edu/~idfah/main/publications/art) similar investigation---maybe I'm not using the right search terms?

 Klara also plans to paint some of the images as part of an ongoing study on something (ask her to explain).